Ford Truck Model Lineup & Overview

 - 6.8L N/A V8 Gas producing 405 horsepower and 445 lb-ft of torque, 7.3L N/A V8 Gas engine producing 430 horsepower and 485 lb-ft of torque, 6.7L Power Stroke® V8 Turbo Diesel producing 475 horsepower and 1,050 lb-ft of torque, or 6.7L HO Power Stroke® V8 Turbo Diesel producing 500 horsepower and 1,200 lb-ft of torque

-The Super Duty is the truck for the most extreme jobs, the ones that require the segment’s most powerful gasoline engine, or the segment’s highest torque rating, or highest towing capacity.
+The Ford Super Duty is the truck for the most extreme jobs, the ones that require the segment’s most powerful gasoline engine, the segment’s highest torque rating, or highest towing capacity.
 The jobs that even other heavy-duty trucks can’t handle.
 The Super Duty combines the toughness and power that it’s always been known for with cutting-edge technology and a supremely comfortable interior for a truck that’s clearly much more capable than the competition.
-There are available bed scales to make sure you aren’t overloading, and to help with more even distribution of weight, and the available Max Recline seats let you lay flat, for those nights when sleeping at the job site is unavoidable.
-A wide variety of trims lets you configure your Super Duty as a hardcore offroader, a trailer-hauling highway cruiser, or quite a lot of things in between.
+There are available bed scales to make sure you aren’t overloading and to help evenly distribute the weight inside the bed.
+Its available Max Recline seats let you lie flat for those nights when sleeping at the job site is unavoidable.
+A wide variety of trims lets you configure your Super Duty as a hardcore off-roader, a trailer-hauling highway cruiser, or quite a lot of things in between.